makersacademy/airport_challenge/README.md

        expected nil to respond to `landing?`
 ```
 This tells me that I need the `instruct` method to return something other than `nil`.
+I have decided to refactor my code to rename the `instruct` method as `instruct_plane` so it helps me with what I'd like the method to return.